allyapp/heroku_autoscaler/README.md

 Auto-scaling is a cloud computing feature that adds or removes compute resources depending on their actual usage.

 This gem lets to configure a set of variables to auto-scale heroku dynos reading from New Relic metrics in order to act upon the heroku instance configured.
+The only downside of using New Relic metrics is that has a delay of 1 minute.

 Initially it will only read the ``WebFrontend/QueueTime`` metric in the last minute time lapse to consider up or downscaling dynos according to the configuration values set.

 When the auto-scaler can't upscale dynos due the maximum number of dynos set was too small for a specified period of time, it will send an email alerting that this value should be increased with the last minute ``WebFrontend/QueueTime`` metrics summary.

 ## Dependencies